If you are from Alberta, you are probably wondering what the Alberta Cannabis Rules are.

 Check out everything you need to know about the Alberta cannabis rules and what to look out for when you travel here.

-Also check out Everything you need to know about the Cannabis act in Canada, to see how things work on a federal level.
+Also check out this article, to see how things work on a federal level: Everything you need to know about the Cannabis act in Canada,.

 Who can smoke weed in Alberta?